cloudmesh-community/book/chapters/in/aws-elasticbeanstalk.md

 ##### Application Deployments

-Beanstalk allows to specify the if the deployments will be done on all instances at once or one by one.
+Beanstalk allows to specify if the deployments will be done on all instances at once or one by one.
 This helps ensuring at aleast one application node is up while the other is being deployed with the new code.

 ##### Configuration Updates

-Similar to application deployments, we also specify if the configuration changes on VMs will be done on all instances at once or one by one. (see
+Similar to application deployments, we can also specify if the configuration changes on VMs will be done on all instances at once or one by one. (see
 @fig:aws-beanstalk-config-updates-1).